-VO SAM is being used by a number of different communities, including phys.vo.ibergrid.eu (one of the top 10 VOS that has been operating in EGI since January 2012), life.vo.ibergrid.eu, ict.vo.ibergrid.eu and fusion.
+VO SAM is being used by a number of different communities, including phys.vo.ibergrid.eu (one of the top 10 VOS operating in EGI infrastructure since January 2012), life.vo.ibergrid.eu, ict.vo.ibergrid.eu and fusion.
 Although not registered in GOCDB, other communities are also using similar services, such as We-NMR and HealthGrid (on behalf of the Life-Science Grid Community VRC) for which consultancy has been provided.
-SA1 plans to launch a campaign encouraging the registration of the services in GOCDB so that one could assess the relevance and importance of the service inside user communities.
+SA1 plans to launch a campaign suggesting the registration of the services in GOCDB so that one could assess the relevance and importance of the service inside user communities.

-VO Admin Dashboard: This tool has been operating since mid-May 2011.
+VO Admin Dashboard: The tool is operated since mid-May 2011.
 According to Google Analytics from 1st May 2011 to the end of March 2012 the tool got 237 unique visitors, 1056 visits and 4601 page view.
-Given the scope for which the tool was developed (it is for VO Managers and Administrators) this is a very good reult, meaning that the tool is being accessed by VO users as well.
-Moreover, the fact that the average visit duration is of more than four hours and that 77.65% represents visitors that have returned, means that the tool is fulfilling its purpose, and it is really used on the VO daily work.
+Given the scope for which the tool was developed (it is for VO Managers and Administrators), we consider this result as very good, meaning that the tool is being access by VO users as well.
+Moreover, the fact that the average visit duration is of more than 4 h and that 77.65% represents visitors that have returned, means that the tool is fulfilling its purpose, and it is really used on the VO daily work.

-LFCBrowseSE was developed following a request from the Life Science VRC, and was extensively used by this community for SE decommissioning purposes.
-However it has a valuable potential for other communities as well.
+LFCBrowseSE was developed following a request from Life Science VRC, and it extensively used by this community for SE decommission purposes.
+It has a valuable potential to be used by other communities.

-The VO Operations Portal is currently under test but already supports 4 VOs: biomed, phys.vo.ibergrid.eu, prod.vo.eu-eela.eu and vo.plgrid.pl.
+The VO Operations Portal is currently under test but already supports 4 Vos: biomed, phys.vo.ibergrid.eu, prod.vo.eu-eela.eu and vo.plgrid.pl.